drewhammond/chefbrowser/README.md

 ## Contributing

-This project is in its infancy so any and all contributes are welcomed!
+This project is in its infancy so any and all contributes are welcome!
 If you're looking for something to work on, I think the frontend could use some love.

 ## TODO

-- [ ] Decide between `html/template` and a React SPA for the frontend UI
 - [ ] Test suite
 - [ ] Drop Cobra (do we need it?)
-- [ ] Build pipeline / Goreleaser action
 - [ ] Support browsing multiple chef organizations
+- [ ] Windows support? (if you are interested, please file an issue!)

 ## License